albornet/mimic_triplets/README.md

-Here’s a suggested structure for your README file for the repository:

----

 # Mimic Triplets: Transformer-based Triplet Embedding for Time-Series Vital Signs

 This repository provides a transformer-based model for triplet embeddings on time-series vital signs measurements from the MIMIC dataset.
 Each measurement is represented as a triplet consisting of the time of measurement, the value, and the type of measurement.
 These are individually embedded and combined using a BERT-like architecture trained for Masked Language Modeling (MLM) or Causal Language Modeling (Causal LM).